Saturday, April 27, 2013

 • They used to leave by a vast glass portal, descended a staircase that was short but wide, walked through the whole space and left with a sense of majesty.

-* Because the much smaller doorway is easier to guard from theft?
-On the contrary: Half closed, the earlier glass door was of the same size and its luminosity favored control.
+• The current dark exit, built toward 2020, leads directly to the street.
+Because its smaller size is easier to guard from theft of wares from the boutiques visitors have just passed through?
+(Please read on.)
+On the contrary: When half closed the earlier glass portal was of the same size and its luminosity favored control.

-That is another example of a detail that seems to have little importance, yet throws light on what counts most.
+This new exit is another example of a detail that seems to have little importance, yet throws light on what counts most.

-But about passers-by
+But about observant passers-by

 there is nothing to be done.